TechNickAI/gorillamania/README.md

 My technology career has generated millions of dollars in value,  with a [nice exit](https://www.saastr.com/inside-story-krux-700m-acquisition-video-transcript/) along the way.
 There have been many industries - digital media, consumer web, ad-tech, fin-tech, and crypto - with a consistent theme of teaching computers to understand people.

 In 2013, I read the [Bitcoin whitepaper](https://nakamotoinstitute.org/bitcoin/).
 All lightbulbs went off; Bitcoin would be a revolutionary technology.
 It would enable *Trust through validation* vs. Trust through *reputation*.
-So I threw my career behind Bitcoin in 2013, creating ChangeTIp, a bitcoin tipping engine for Social Media ([acquired by Airbnb](https://www.businessinsider.com/airbnb-buys-bitcoin-startup-changecoin-2016-4)).
+So I threw my career behind Bitcoin in 2013, creating ChangeTIp, a Bitcoin tipping engine for Social Media ([acquired by Airbnb](https://www.businessinsider.com/airbnb-buys-bitcoin-startup-changecoin-2016-4)).
 ChangeTip was a gratitude and appreciation engine for the web, or as I like to call it - a Love Button for the Internet.

 I’m known as a top CEO in crypto, and I’ve been called a “[Top 25 Mind in Bitcoin](https://www.wsj.com/articles/BL-MBB-37444)” - that was easier to do in 2015!